This is a collection of the incredibly beautiful antique insect art by Joris Hoefnagel.

 Ladybirds (ladybugs) after butterflies must be one of the most popular insects.

-Not just because they are pretty but the bugs are considered a gardeners friend.
-That is because the majority of ladybirds species prey on herbivorous agricultural pests such as aphids.
+They are not just because they are pretty but because the bugs are considered a gardener’s friend.
+Most ladybird species prey on herbivorous agricultural pests such as aphids.

 26. Insect Art Plate 79 Assorted Small Insects